100mslive/100ms-roomkit-models-ios/README.md

 You can use **HMSVideoTrackView** and pass a **peer model** instance to show/render its video track.

-Example: Simple Meeting View to render each peer's video in a list view.
+Example: Simple Meeting View to render each peer's video in a list.

 ```swift
 struct MeetingView: View {